benjaminflin/lingo/README.md

 TODO:
 - Fix substitution issue in typechecker
 - Clean up code in general
-- add stdlin to beginning of all files
+- add stdlib to beginning of all files